Apply to Student Teach - Elementary Education

 - Optional: Purpose statement; additional non-program work with children/youth; brief summary of other types of work; honors, awards, community service; other skills

-- Access a WWU transcript: open the Total Academic History page found in the Student section of Web4U (accessed through MyWestern).
-Take a screenshot or use the snipping tool and then copy/paste that to a blank Word document (do not attempt to copy/paste the text directly).
-Save as a Word document.
+- Take a screenshot or use the snipping tool and then copy/paste to a blank Word document (do not attempt to copy/paste the text directly)

 - Open the Signature Page document and carefully read the statement